Slaughterhouse-Five: Audiobook

 Slaughterhouse-Five is the now famous parable of Billy Pilgrim, a World War II veteran and POW who has, in the later stage of his life, become "unstuck in time" and who experiences at will (or unwillingly) all known events of his chronology out of order and sometimes simultaneously.
 Traumatized by the bombing of Dresden at the time he had been imprisoned, Pilgrim drifts through all events and history, sometimes deeply implicated, sometimes a witness.
 He is surrounded by Vonnegut's usual large cast of continuing characters (notably here the hack science fiction writer Kilgore Trout and the alien Tralfamadorians, who oversee his life and remind him constantly that there is no causation, no order, no motive to existence).

-Listen to Slaughterhouse-Five free
+How to listen to Slaughterhouse-Five free

-Start the free trialQuestions listeners ask
+Start listening freeQuestions listeners ask

 How long is the Slaughterhouse-Five audiobook?

-Slaughterhouse-Five runs about 6.1 hours — our estimate from its 205 pages at a typical narration pace.
+Slaughterhouse-Five runs about 6.1 hours, our estimate from its 205 pages at a typical narration pace.
 At 1.5× speed that drops to roughly 4.1 hours.

 When was Slaughterhouse-Five first published?